oOHiyoriOo/Volibot/README.md

 # Volibot
-Discord bot For Showing League 4.2 Champion Stats
+A Discord query bot for league version 4.2